 Consult early with a General Practitioner or Nurse Practitioner regarding testing for residents unwell with ARI.
 All residents with ARI symptoms should be tested for COVID-19 (PCR is preferred) and influenza.
 Additional respiratory pathogen testing may be done, at the discretion of the clinician.

-For more information, see the advice for managing exposures and outbreaks of ARI, including COVID-19 and influenza, in residential aged care facilities.
+For more information, see the public health guidance for acute respiratory illnesses in residential aged care facilities.

 Limit the spread of infectious diseases by ensuring appropriate infection control practices are adhered to, year-round.
 Infection control is important to minimise transmission and control outbreaks of gastroenteritis and ARI in aged care facilities.
 Use effective hand hygiene, isolate unwell residents and exclude unwell staff.
 Other infection control measures include using personal protective equipment, visitor restrictions, and effective environmental cleaning.